rachelalkayal1/COMP-3005-Final-Project-V2/README.md

    2. Then run this command: npm install express
    3. Then run this final install command: npm install pug
    4. Finally run: node server.js
+   5. Paste this link into your browser: http://localhost:3000/
-   5. When redirected to the website, navigate through it to test
+   6. When redirected to the website, navigate through it to test